2023 Most Popular Public Health Bachelor's Degree Schools in the Southeast Region

 On average, public health graduates from GMU take out $22,732 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $337.

-The University of Alabama did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
-It came in at #6 on the list.
+With a ranking of #6, The University of Alabama did quite well on this year’s most popular schools for public health students working on their bachelor’s degree.
 UA is a very large public school located in the small city of Tuscaloosa.

 Women make up 90% of the public health majors at the school.